$1000 extra dollars in your bank account every single month. What would that amount of money mean for you?

 14. Become a Graphic Designer

-In the past 10 years, there has been a surge in graphic design customers as the internet and content marketing has grown.
-As long as businesses need detailed illustrations, interesting graphics, and other similar content for marketing, graphic design will remain a hot market.
+As long as businesses need detailed illustrations, interesting graphics, and similar marketing content, graphic design will remain a hot market.

-To succeed as a graphic designer, you'll need to have a great understand of the tools you offer, be creative, hard-working, stay organized to deal with all of your clients, and good at meeting deadlines.
+To succeed and make more money as a graphic designer, you’ll need to have a great understanding of the tools you offer, be creative, hardworking, stay organized to deal with all of your clients, and be good at meeting deadlines.

 Real-World Example: Joana Galvao